 The Bush Administration's FY2006 budget request was released in February 2005.
 After the budget was submitted, both the House and the Senate Appropriations Committees voted to reorganize the subcommittee structure, and with it the programs included in specific appropriations bills.
 Under the reorganization, the Energy and Water Development appropriations bill acquired Department of Energy (DOE) programs that previously had been included in the appropriations bill for Interior and Related Agencies.
-Including these programs, the requested amount for FY2006 Energy and Water Development totals \$29.75 billion.
-For FY2005, \$29.83 billion was appropriated for comparable programs.
+Including these programs, the requested amount for FY2006 Energy and Water Development totaled \$29.75 billion.
+For FY2005, \$30.17 billion was appropriated for comparable programs (including emergency supplemental appropriations for the Corps of Engineers).

-The House Appropriations Energy and Water Development Subcommittee marked up its bill on May 11, and the full committee reported out H.R.
+The House Appropriations Energy and Water Development Subcommittee marked up its bill on May 11, 2005, and the full committee reported out H.R.
 2419 on May 18 (H.Rept.
 109-86).
 The House passed the bill May 24.
 H.R.
-2419 would appropriate \$29.75 billion for FY2006 for energy and water development programs, including those formerly included in the Interior and Related Agencies bill.
+2419 would have appropriated \$29.75 billion for FY2006 for energy and water development programs, including those formerly included in the Interior and Related Agencies bill.

 The Senate Appropriations Committee reported out its version of H.R.
 2419 on June 16 (S.Rept.
 109-84).
-The bill totals \$31.245 billion.
+The bill totaled \$31.245 billion.
 The Senate approved the bill June 30 by a vote of 92-3.